-The two longtime members will be induced on Oct.
+The two longtime members will be inducted on Oct.
 9

 Every year, a select few Masters swimmers from around the world are inducted into the Masters International Swimming Hall of Fame, a division of the International Swimming Hall of Fame.
 In 2021, the list of inductees includes two longtime U.S. Masters Swimming members—Kerry O’Brien of Walnut Creek Masters and Clay Britt of Montgomery Ancient Mariners—who’ve achieved the highest level of their respective disciplines within the sport.
 The induction will take place Oct.
 9 in Fort Lauderdale, Florida.

 In Masters Swimming circles, the name Kerry O’Brien is synonymous with coaching excellence, so much so that the annual award formerly known as the Grassroots Coaching Award was renamed the Kerry O’Brien Coaching Award a dozen years ago.
 A handful of Masters coaches from around the country who are doing an admirable job building USMS membership and passing along a passion and dedication to the sport to their swimmers earn the nod each year.

 This time, it’s O’Brien himself who’s being praised for his lifelong contributions to Masters Swimming with his induction to MISHOF.
 O’Brien says it was an unexpected surprise, as he didn’t know he was being considered for the honor until one of the committee members called to tell him he was being inducted.

 O’Brien started swimming when he was about 12 and swam and played football in high school.
 “I love sports,” he says.
 “I love being on teams and just doing the whole sport thing.”
 He began coaching swimming while he was still in college, working with an age group team in Walnut Creek, California.
 In 1980, he was approached about taking over the group’s Masters program on an interim basis, an appealing offer given that he needed the money.